ericcornelissen/git-tag-annotation-action/CONTRIBUTING.md

 The project is vetted using a small collection of static analysis tools.
 Run `npm run vet` to analyze the project for potential problems.

+#### Licenses

+This project uses [Fossa] to check for potential license violations in project dependencies.
+This is an automated check in the CI.
+You can perform the check locally using the [Fossa CLI] - a Fossa account is required - by running (after authenticating) `npm run check-licenses`.

+> **Note** Your results may differ from the CI check because the license policy
+> can only be configured in the web app.

 ---